Disorder, entropy and harmonic functions: Polynomial growth harmonic functions

-and the right hand side would converges to 0.
-We deduce that $\det \big[\{\langle u_i,u_j\rangle_n\}_{i,j}\big]=0$, and that the $u_i$ restricted to the ball of radius $n$ form a dependent family.
+and the right-hand side would converges to 0.
+We deduce that $\det [\{\langle u_i, u_j\rangle_n\} _{i,j} ]=0$, and that the $u_i$ restricted to the ball of radius $n$ form a dependent family.
 Since this is true for every $n$ large enough, we easily deduce that $(u_i)$ is a linearly dependent family.
 The result holds for any family of $d$ harmonic functions with growth bounded by $\Cc\Dd(\cdot,\rho)^k$.
-It implies that the dimension of the vector space of harmonic functions with such growth is smaller or equal to $2M$.\end{proof}
+It implies that the dimension of the vector space of harmonic functions with such growth is smaller or equal to $2M$. \end{pf*}

-\begin{example}[Infinite cluster of percolation] The infinite cluster of percolation satisfies \VdW{} and \PW{} almost surely \cite{Bar04}.
+\begin{example}[(Infinite cluster of percolation)] The infinite cluster of percolation satisfies $(\mathit{VD})_\omega$ and $(P)_{\omega}$ almost surely \cite{Bar04}.
 Therefore, spaces of harmonic functions with prescribed polynomial growth are finite dimensional. \end{example}

-\begin{example}[Random conductance] Random conductances with uniform elliptic conditions also satisfy \VdW{} and \PW{} deterministically.
+\begin{example}[(Random conductance)] Random conductances with uniform elliptic conditions also satisfy $(\mathit{VD})_\omega$ and $(P)_{\omega}$ deterministically.
 Therefore, spaces of harmonic functions with prescribed polynomial growth are finite dimensional. \end{example}

-\begin{example}[Wedges]Let $f$ be some {\em slowly varying} function from $[0,\infty)\to[0,\infty)$.
+\begin{example}[(Wedges)]Let $f$ be some \emph{slowly varying} function from $[0,\infty)\to[0,\infty)$.
 Define the wedge with respect to $d$ and $f$ to be

 Then it is well-known and not difficult to see that $W$ (with the graph structure inherited from $\Z^d$) satisfies volume doubling and Poincar\'e inequality.
 Under some weak conditions on $f$ and $d$ (which we will not detail here, as that would take us too off-topic) so would percolation on $W$.
 Hence both $W$ and supercritical percolation on it have a finite dimensional space of harmonic functions. \end{example}